Family Apidae > Genus Xylocopa

 Xylocopa virginica ranges from 17-23 mm (0.67-0.91") in length.
 It has a broad black head, dark wings, and yellow or amber hairs on the thorax and first abdominal segment (tergite).
 The rest of the abdomen is black, shiny, and relatively hairless.
 Males have a cream or light yellow clypeus and bulging gray-green compound eyes.
 Females have dark compound eyes and collect pollen on hairs on the hind leg tibia and basitarsus.
 This bee species has a very long forewing marginal cell and a hind wind jugal lobe.

 Male and female carpenter bees overwinter as adults and emerge in spring.
 Males typically emerge prior to females, establish a territory near the emergence site, then wait for females to emerge.
 After mating, females either reuse an existing cavity in wood or excavate a new cavity.
-For new nest excavations, they initially create a hole perpendicular to the wood grain, then curve the burrow to run parallel with the wood grain.
+For new nest excavations, they initially create a hole perpendicular to the wood grain, then excavate a curved burrow to run parallel with the wood grain.
 Wood structures such as sheds or fence posts are common places for females to establish nests, particularly in untreated wood.
 Tree stumps or standing dead trees are common sites in natural habitats.

 Xylocopa virginica can have either solitary or social nests.
 In social nests, the primary egg-laying female performs much of the foraging and brood-provisioning tasks.
 Non-reproductive females guard the nest.
 Spring nest foundresses often die by summer so another reproductive female assumes the egg-laying role.